tabdullah1215/exercise-1/README.md

 content strictly by passing through properties.

 ### Slide Paradigm
-The slide paradigm was implemented in this exercise to leverage the scrolling navigation feature and present each view of the site in an isolated focused way, hence the term `slide`.
-Therefore, all views have a uniform height and fit the view window without the need to scroll, as would be expected of a slide.
+This exercise was designed with the slide paradigm in mind.
+The Slide user experience leverages the scrolling navigation feature of the Navbar to present each view to the user in an immersive and focused way, hence the term `slide`.
+Therefore, all views have a uniform height and fit the view window without content overflow, as would be expected of a slide.

 ### SlideViewer and DynamicSlide
 The `SlideViewer` and `DynamicSlide` components are the heart of this web app.
 These 2 components are the only `smart` components